wplib/wplib/README.md

 # WPLib
-A WordPress Website Foundation Library for Agency and Internal Corporate Developers
+A WordPress Website Foundation Library for Agency and Corporate Developers